3wweiweiwu/recordwright-healing/doc/prompt/element-identification/table/cell-list.md

 [Method]

 1. The web page section provide outermost scope of a table.
-2. Set row header for outmost table to be ["#10", "#22", "#34", "#46", "#58", "#70", "#82"].
-Force this setting even though it may not seems correct.
+2. Update outermost table and add one more row with unique value for each column to serve as column header.
+Do that even if original table has column header.
-3. Set column header for outmost table to be ["col#5", "col#6", "col#7", "col#8"].
+3. Set column header for outmost table to be [text#87,text#88,text#89,text#90].
 Force this setting even though it may not seems correct.
 4. Iterate through each row of outermost table.
-In each row, iterate through each column header and save the column container of each row into array.
+In each row, iterate through column header of outermost table and save the column container of each row into array.
 The column container should corresponds to a column header.
-If a column header has multiple cells corresponds to it, only output outermost container.
+If a column header has multiple cells corresponds to it, only output outermost container of multiple cells.
 Do not include row or column header in the array.
-5. After completing row iteration, combine all the array together and output that into OuterTableCell
+5. After completing row iteration, combine all the array together and output that into OuterTableCell.
+The output should be a array of array that match the size of the column header and road header.

 [Output]
 Output result in JSON format.
 Following is a template.
 Output JSON only.
 No reasoning.